Want to Make a Splash with Your Resume? Start Here

 Your resume is a marketing tool that should communicate the value you will bring to an employer.
 Refresh your resume with these top considerations.

-Layout and Format
+Adjust the Resume’s Layout and Format

-Keep your resume clear, concise and clean.
+Keep your resume clear, concise, and clean with these tips.

 - Early in your career, keep your resume to one page.
 As your career develops, you may want to use two pages to include all relevant information and experience.